 Mardi Himal Trek is a moderately new trekking route in the Annapurna Conservation Area.
 This trekking trail formally opened in 2012 but within a short time, it has drawn the attention of lots of hiking lovers.
-The major reasons are it is relatively short than other trekking routes in Annapurna and within short trail, everyone can experience diversity from forested areas to the Rocky Mountains.
+The major reasons are it is relatively short than other trekking routes in Annapurna and within the short trail, everyone can experience diversity from forested areas to the Rocky Mountains.
 Mardi Himal Trek goes up to the base camp of Mardi Himal.
 Mardi Himal is placed to the east of the Annapurna Base camp virtually under the remarkable Mount Fishtail, locally known as Machhapuchhre.

 The highlights of Mardi Himal Trek are the spectacular glacial valleys and the hidden landscape of the Annapurna with views of Mt.
 Annapurna I (8090m), Annapurna South (7219m), Machhapuchhare – Fishtail (6993m), Hiuchuli (6444m), Baraha Shikhar (7647m), Gangapurna 7575m and Mardi Himal 5553m etc. Likewise scenic terraced landscape and rhododendron forest, breathtaking Sunrise and Sunset View from the High Camp are other attractions of this hiking route.

 Like other trekking routes of Annapurna, the gateway town of Mardi Himal Trek is also Pokhara.
 From Pokhara, after a short drive (half an hour) you reach Phedi.
 From Phedi you start trekking following Dhampus then Pothana.
-It is quite exciting to walk through rhododendron forest path from Pothana.
+It is quite exciting to walk through the rhododendron forest path from Pothana.
 The forest path continues until about 3,300 m. when the trail takes on a rugged mountain setting with spectacular views of Mardi Himal, Machhapuchhre, and Annapurna South.

 There’s a low camp with probably the best views of Machhapuchhre anywhere in Nepal along with sunrise and sunset views.
-Above this at 3580 m is high camp which again offers spectacular views overlooking Annapurna Base camp.
+Above this at 3580 m is a high camp which again offers spectacular views overlooking Annapurna Base camp.
 Further along, you can then reach Mardi Himal Basecamp itself with views overlooking all of the Annapurna range.
 There are no guesthouses in Mardi Himal Base Camp.
 So, from High Camp after walked to Mardi Himal Base Camp you again back to High Camp for night halt.
 Then you trek down to Sidding and Lumre where trekking ends.
-After that, you drive back to Pokhara with following of Kathmandu.
+After that, you drive back to Pokhara with the following of Kathmandu.

 About Trip Date of Mardi Himal Base Camp Trek

-The best time of Mardi Himal Base Camp Trek is from Mid Sept to Mid Dec and from Mid Feb to end of May.
-During this period daytime is sunny and warm with outstanding views.
-Trekking to Mardi Himal in winter (Dec, Jan, Feb) is also possible but temperature during winter could be too cold and more possibility of snow in High Camp and Base Camp.
+The best time of Mardi Himal Base Camp Trek is from Mid Sept to Mid Dec and from Mid Feb to the end of May.
+During this period the daytime is sunny and warm with outstanding views.
+Trekking to Mardi Himal in winter (Dec, Jan, Feb) is also possible but the temperature during winter could be too cold and more possibility of snow in High Camp and Base Camp.
 Mardi Himal Trek in the summer season (June, July, Aug) will be affected by rain/monsoon.

 About Optional Activities for Mardi Himal Base Camp Trek

 Mardi Himal Trek is a short admired trekking trip in Annapurna.
 You can make it further exciting by joining in extra activities/ side trips.
 As the interest of people is different from each other, we have put these extra activities as optional tours.
 They are not included in your package cost of Mardi Himal Base Camp Trek.
 On your request, we offer you.
-The list of optional activities is displayed in right column.
+The list of optional activities is displayed in the right column.
 For any further information and queries about Mardi Himal Trek, please feel free to contact us.